reuelrmx/CS225-Assignment/README.md

 + Attributes: Get and set file attributes such as read-only, hidden, system, etc.

 # Dependencies
--Windows API: Utilizes Windows-specific headers and functions (windows.h) for file handling and system interactions.
+- Windows API: Utilizes Windows-specific headers and functions (windows.h) for file handling and system interactions.